eggOnion/library_BookLoaningSystem/README.md

 ### 2. Run the application

+First, clone this Repo.
-Open up your terminal from the root folder, then run
+<br>cd to the root folder of this app on your terminal, then run
 ```
 mvn clean spring-boot:run
 ```